-They had also significant involvement in teaching God’s word at the Centre.
-Besides to that through their wide communication with the International Fellowship of Evangelical Students (IFES) leaders like Mr. State Woods, they played great role in bringing matured preacher-teacher to the Youth Centre from different parts of the world.
+The expat teachers had significant involvement in teaching God’s word at the Centre.
+Through their relationship with the International Fellowship of Evangelical Students (IFES), they were able to bring gifted preachers and teachers from different parts of the world to the Youth Centre.

 With the growing interest among university students, the director of the SIM Youth Center, Mr. Manski, prepared a special place for them to come together for prayer and Bible study.
 Though their meeting had no a regular format, these students continued to meet repeatedly.
 As time went on and the fellowship strengthened, the desire for a name came to the discussion table.
 In 1966, without taking much time, they thoughtfully choose the name, Ethiopian University Christian Students’ Fellowship (EUSCF).
 During this same period, student fellowships were also established at HSIU’s Gondar and Haromaya campuses, which were the then part of HSIU.

 In 1967, the first conference of Ethiopian University Students’ Christian Fellowship (EUSCF) held in Ambo town.
 The attendees were from Addis Ababa Campuses, Haromaya and Gondar Colleges.
 There was a representative of the Pan Africa Evangelical Students Fellowship (PAESF) from Kenya.
 At this point of history, EUSCF had three local fellowships on three campuses run by local committees and coordinated by the National Committee.
 In 1968, the venue for the regular meetings of EUSCF moved to the then newly-constructed Mekane Yesus Youth Hostel, located at Amist (5) Kilo.
 From there, the student fellowship flourished.